simphotonics/directed_graph/README.md

 Graphs are useful when keeping track of elements that are linked to or are dependent on other elements.
 Examples include: network connections, links in a document pointing to other paragraphs or documents, foreign keys in a relational database, file dependencies in a build system, etc.

 The package [`directed_graph`][directed_graph] contains an implementation of a Dart graph that follows the recommendations found in [graphs-examples] and is compatible with the algorithms provided by [`graphs`][graphs].
-It is simple to use and includes methods that enable
+It is simple to use and includes methods that enable:
 * adding/removing vertices and edges,
-* sorting vertices.
+* the sorting of vertices.

-The library provides access to algorithms for finding
+The library provides access to algorithms for finding:
 * the shortest path between vertices,
 * all paths connecting two vertices,
 * cycles,